emersonmellado/oop_introduction/basics/oop.md

   1         2         3
 Input -> Process -> Output

-1. What is the input?
+1. What are the inputs?
 2. What are the processes required?
 3. What is the expected output?